Ideal-Gas-Constant-R

 Ideal Gas Equation

 The Ideal gas equation is the formula for the state of a theoretical ideal gas.
-It is a great approximation to the behaviour of lots of gases under numerous conditions, although it has a number of several limitations.
+It is a great approximation to the behaviour of lots of gases under numerous conditions, although it has several several limitations.
 The ideal gas equation can be written as

 PV = n RT